robsiegwart/resume-builder/README.md

          default.txt             (Default text template)

 ### Command Line Tool

+Only command available is `build`:

 ```
 Usage: resume.py build [OPTIONS] SOURCE_DIR

-  Generate html, pdf, and text versions of a resume and save them in a
+  Generate HTML, PDF, and text versions of a resume and save them in a
   directory.

   SOURCE_DIR is the name of a folder in the 'Resume Data' folder.

 Options:
+  --name TEXT  Specify an alternate filename for published files.
+Default is
+               source_dir.
   --help       Show this message and exit.
 ```

 ### Resume Data